 Michael R. Hance

 Michael Hance has been helping people whose lives have been changed by the negligence of others since 1980.
 Michael is recognized by his peers and the legal profession for his work in personal injury law.
-He has been named among Kentucky Super Lawyers and has received the Martindale-Hubbell rating of “A-V” since the mid-1980s.
+He has been named for inclusion to the Kentucky Super Lawyers list and has received the Martindale-Hubbell rating of “AV Preeminent” since the mid-1980s.
 Michael also has been selected for the Million Dollar Advocates Forum.”
-Most recently, he was awarded the 2011 Peter Perlman Outstanding Trial Lawyer award.
+Most recently, he was awarded the 2011 Peter Perlman Outstanding Trial Lawyer Award.
 This annual award was voted on by his peers from all across Kentucky.

 Chandrika has been a practicing Kentucky attorney since 2002.
 Her passion for promoting cultural diversity and public service testify to her caring personality as a personal injury attorney.
 A current member of the Diversity Committee of the Louis D. Brandeis School of Law, she received its Student Diversity Award in 2001.
-She was also the 2001 recipient of the John S. Greenebaum Award for Public Service, Louis D. Brandeis School of Law.
-At present, she serves as a member for the Society for the Prevention of Aggressiveness and Violence Among Adolescents (SPAVA), an organization devoted to promoting peace, non-violence, integrity and honesty amongst school students.
+She was also the 2001 recipient of the John S. Greenebaum Award for public service, Louis D. Brandeis School of Law.
+At present, she serves as a member for the Society for the Prevention of Aggressiveness and Violence Among Adolescents (SPAVA), an organization devoted to promoting peace, nonviolence, integrity and honesty among school students.